awhitney42/YumYumDonut/README.md

 - pokev+39,1 : This sets the main sprite color of the panda sprite to be white.
 - gosub8:gosub8 : The calls the subroutine at line 8 two times.
 Each time this runs, it loads the shape data for the each sprite.
 - r=56320 : **r** is the memory address for reading the joystick in port2.
 Referencing **r** later will allow the program to detect joystick input.

+**Line 3 : Start of Main Loop - Call Sprite Movement Subroutines and Check for Sprite Collision**

 Line 3 begins the main loop of the game.
 As the user plays, the program will jump here repeatedly until stopped by the user.